CNR-STIIMA-IRAS/cnr_param/README.md

 ## ROS 2 Module

-The module needs that the User call the function
+The module needs the User to call the function

 ```cpp
 #include <cnr_param/ros2/param.h>